|Economic Resilience||Very High Risk|

 Competitive dynamics: Market distortions from government-owned banks' likely to moderate but their presence to remain significant

 Risk appetite.
 We consider the Brazilian banking sector's risk appetite as moderate.
-During the recent downturn, the banking sector has outperformed other economic sectors.
-Its profitability has been resilient due to high net interest margins (NIMs) and business diversification, which includes insurance and asset management.
-Banks' profitability, measured by return on equity (ROE), has averaged at 15.1% for the past three years, below the 18.9% average in 2007-2011, but stronger than during previous recession, given that it dropped to the lowest point in September 2016 of 11.8%.
+During the recent downturn, the banking sector has outperformed other economic sectors, because of the absence of complex products, limited share of high-risk lending, and relatively conservative commercial practices.
+The banking sector's profitability has been resilient due to high NIMs and business diversification, which includes insurance and asset management.
+Banks' profitability, measured by ROE, has averaged at 15.5% for the past three years, below the 18.9% average in 2007-2011, but stronger than during recession, given that it dropped to the lowest point in September 2016 of 11.8%.

 |BICRA Brazil--Competitive Dynamics|

 Industry stability.
-The Brazilian financial system consisted of 136 banks, four development banks, and other 1,178 financial institutions (including credit unions, mortgage lenders, micro-financing, and consumer finance companies) as of Dec.
-31, 2020.
-The ten largest banks control about 80% of the market in terms of deposits as of Dec.
-31, 2020.
+The Brazilian financial system consisted of 173 banks, four development banks, and other 1,453 financial institutions (including credit unions, mortgage lenders, micro-financing, and consumer finance companies) as of December 2019.
+The 10 largest banks control 83.7% of the market in terms of deposits as of Dec.
+31, 2019.
 Market share among the largest players has been fairly stable in the past five years, and we don't expect major changes in the medium term.
-The three largest banks have controlled 53%-57% of the market in the past five years.
+The three largest banks have controlled 55%-60% of the market in the past five years.

 Demand for digitalized banking in Brazil is rising primarily because of the convenient and speedy use of services, lower costs as opposed to the high fees that traditional banks charge, and the relatively low access to credit, in our view.
 Fintech firms are also benefiting from the relatively widespread ownership of smartphones and the "millennial factor", given that younger customers are more keen on digital banking solutions.
 Moreover, we consider that a supportive regulatory framework has prompted this emerging slice of the sector to boom, fostering competition.
 We believe large banks' embrace of new technological platforms, superior capacity to invest, and the universal banking model will help preserve their dominant market share.
 However, smaller banks will find it increasingly difficult to keep up with these trends.
 In the medium term, we expect competition to intensify and profitability to fall until the benefits from cost reduction through digitalization level off.
 This will likely lead to further consolidation among the struggling banks and fintechs.

 Market distortions.
-Despite the government's efforts to reduce the market share of public banks, it remains high almost 45% (see chart 8).
-This creates market distortion, given a still high spread differential between public and private banks.
+Despite the government's efforts to reduce the market share of public banks, it remains relatively high at 47% and there's a still high spread differential between public and private banks.
 We expect government-owned banks to focus on their traditional areas of expertise and reduce their share in non-core businesses.
-As such, we expect Banco Nacional de Desenvolvimento Economico e Social (BNDES; BB-/Stable/--) to focus on key infrastructure projects and key economic sectors for the country, Banco do Brasil S.A (BdB; BB-/Stable/B) to continue fostering the agricultural sector, and Caixa to grant financing to the lower-income borrowers and promote housing.
-We believe that the administration plans to continue divesting BNDES's large shareholdings in listed companies and BdB to continue focusing on selling non-core assets rather than divesting its core units.
+As such, we expect Banco Nacional de Desenvolvimento Economico e Social (BNDES; BB-/Stable/--) to focus on key infrastructure projects and key economic sectors for the country, Banco do Brasil S.A (BdB; BB-/Stable/B) to continue fostering the agricultural sector, and Caixa Economica Federal (BB-/Stable/B) to support the lower-income borrowers and promote housing.
+However, we expect these entitites to continue selling non-core assets.
+We believe that the administration plans to continue divesting BNDES's large shareholdings in listed companies.
+We believe BdB will continue focusing on selling non-core assets rather than divesting from its core units.
 Therefore, the bank could sell its investments in other financial institutions.
 Caixa is currently considering IPOs of its insurance and credit card subsidiaries, which could occur this year, and IPOs of its other operations, such as asset management and lottery, could happen afterwards.
 The bank may also divest assets from its equity investments and sell real estate assets.

 Systemwide funding: The banking sector benefits from a sizeable and stable source of retail deposits.

 External funding.
 The Brazilian banking sector's exposure to external funding is moderate, and refinancing risk is low.
-The sector's net external funding has averaged 9% of total loans for the past two years.
+The sector's net external funding has averaged 9% of total loans for the past two years and only 20% of the financial sector's external debt matures during 2020 and 2021.
 Low reliance on external funding is mainly due to the sector's large customer deposit base and limited foreign-currency lending.

 Domestic debt-capital markets.
 In our view, Brazil's debt capital markets are moderately broad and deep.
 Market depth has been improving in the past five years as pension and mutual funds' appetite for private-sector debt increased.
-As of year end 2020, pension and mutual funds held assets representing approximately 80% of GDP.
-Currently, a large percentage of these funds are invested in government securities; however, these entities are also looking for instruments with attractive returns and longer maturities.
+As of December 2019, pension and mutual funds held assets of about R$5.4 trillion, which should represent approximately 76% of our expected GDP for 2019.
+Currently, a large amount of these funds is invested in government securities; however, these entities are also looking for instruments with attractive returns and longer maturities.
 We expect that in the next three years, the appetite for higher returns will broaden available funds for banks and corporate issuers.
 In addition, we expect that longer-term maturities will become available, as pension funds will also be looking to match their balance sheets.

 |BICRA Brazil--Systemwide Funding|